reitti/reittiopas/README.md

 Other Materials
 ===============

-* Walker and eye icons by [Glyphish](http://www.glyphish.com/).
-Licensed under a Creative Commons Attribution license.
+* Icons by [Icomoon](http://icomoon.io/).
+Licensed under a Creative Commons Attribution-ShareAlike license.